Kong/terraform-provider-konnect/docs/resources/gateway_plugin_opentelemetry.md

 - `enable_bandwidth_metrics` (Boolean) A boolean value that determines if bandwidth metrics should be collected.
 If enabled, `http.server.request.size` and `http.server.response.size` metrics will be exported.
 Default: false
 - `enable_consumer_attribute` (Boolean) A boolean value that determines if `http.server.request.count`, `http.server.request.size` and `http.server.response.size` metrics should fill in the consumer attribute when available.
 Default: false
 - `enable_latency_metrics` (Boolean) A boolean value that determines if latency metrics should be collected.
 If enabled, `kong.latency.total`, `kong.latency.internal` and `kong.latency.upstream` metrics will be exported.
 Default: false
+- `enable_principal_attribute` (Boolean) A boolean value that determines if `http.server.request.count`, `http.server.request.size` and `http.server.response.size` metrics should fill in the principal attributes when an authenticated principal is available.
+Default: false
 - `enable_request_metrics` (Boolean) A boolean value that determines if request count metrics should be collected.
 If enabled, `http.server.request.count` metrics will be exported.
 Default: false
 - `enable_upstream_health_metrics` (Boolean) A boolean value that determines if upstream health metrics should be collected.
 If enabled, `kong.upstream.target.status` metrics will be exported.
 Default: false
 - `endpoint` (String) An HTTP URL endpoint where metrics are exported.